GaussianEditor: Swift and Controllable 3D Editing with Gaussian Splatting: Experiments

 \subsection{Implementation Details}

-We utilize the highly optimized renderer implementation from \cite{kerbl20233d} for Gaussian rendering.
+We utilize the highly optimized renderer implementation from \cite{kerbl20233d} for Gaussian rendering and base our implementation on Threestudio~\cite{threestudio2023}.
 All the original 3D Gaussians used in this work are trained using the methods described in \cite{kerbl20233d}.
 Our experiments are conducted on a single RTX A6000 GPU.
 As detailed in Sec.~\ref{sec:gs seg}, once we obtain segmentation masks from the 2D segmentation method outlined in \cite{kirillov2023segment}, segmenting the 3D Gaussians takes only about 1 second.

 For editing large scenes, the camera poses employed during the editing process are selected from a subset of the multi-view image dataset initially used for reconstruction.
 In the case of editing targeted objects, as facilitated by the GS segmentation detailed in Sec.~\ref{sec:gs seg}, we generate a set of camera poses closely surrounding the segmented object.
 This approach is adopted to increase the resolution of the object in the rendering, thereby enhancing the effectiveness of the editing process.
 Moreover, when the target object has a low degree of association with the scene, we opt to render only the target object to reduce computational load.